 It's commonly known that stress can contribute to hair loss.
 What I did not know, however, is that this manifestation is delayed due to the nature of our hair's growth cycle.
 What this means is that a stressful event that occurs today might lead to hair loss that is evident 6-12 weeks from now!
 You might not even be stressed when your hair starts shedding uncontrollably and could be at a total loss as to why you are losing your hair!
 However, there are factors that you can observe almost immediately that will let you know if your stressful lifestyle is affecting your locks:

 - Itchy, flaky scalp - Stress causes an imbalance in your hormone levels, which disrupts the micro-flora of the scalp.

 - Increased oiliness - Stress heightens your androgen (male hormone) levels, which in turn can increase your scalp’s production of oils.

 As far as stress-related hair loss is concerned, what I found interesting is that the main culprit lies with our nutrition during these stressful times.
-Some of us tend to reach for comfort foods while others of us lose our appetites altogether - both of these extremes can result in depriving our bodies of vital nutrients necessary for scalp and hair health.
+Some of us tend to reach for comfort foods while others of us lose our appetites altogether - both of these extremes can result in depriving our bodies of vital nutrients necessary for scalp and natural hair health.